nourbenhassen/algolia-airflow-test/README.md

  ### __5.DELETING IMAGES, CONTAINERS, VOLUMES THAT WERE CREATED__
  <a name="deleting"></a>

-When you are done with the project and you wish to stop and delete the all created images, containers, volumes please run:
+When you are done with the project and wish to stop the containers, and delete the created images & volumes please run:

 ```
 $ docker-compose --project-directory ./airflow down --volumes --rmi all